xvrrr/AI-Creator/readme.md

 - The content creators who have shared their knowledge and insights about video editing techniques

 All content used in our demonstrations is for research purposes only.
 We deeply respect the intellectual property rights of all content creators and welcome any concerns or feedback regarding content usage.
+- Spider-Man's movie editing idea was referenced by the TikTok user @我是不是zx

 <!-- # Framework of AI-Creator